covalenthq/bsp-geth/README.md

 `--log.debug` - enables a detailed log of the processes geth deals with going back and forth between

-`--syncmode full` - this flag is used to enable different syncing strategies for geth and a fully sync allows us to execute every block from block 0
+`--syncmode` - this flag is used to enable different syncing strategies for geth and `full` and `snap` modes are supported for live block-specimen creation

-`--datadir` - specifies a local datadir path for geth (note we use “BSP” as the directory name with the Ethereum directory), this way we don’t overwrite or touch other previously synced geth libraries across other chains
+`--datadir` - specifies a local datadir path for geth (note we use “BSP” as the directory name with the Ethereum directory), this can be an pre-exisiting directory with chaindata for the given network flag synced to the most recent block.

 `--replication.targets` - this flag lets the BSP know where and how to send the BSP messages (this flag will not function without the usage of either one or both of the flags below, if both are selected a full block-replica is exported